 The most common whirligig in the UK is Gyrinus natator, and it should be a welcome resident in any garden pond as it feeds mainly on mosquito larvae.

 Over wintering.
 In the U. K. Most adults do not survive the winter.
 However any adult whirligig seen in spring has managed to successfully overwinter by hibernating in the mud at the bottom of a pond.

-The larvae look like small centipedes (see the drawing above) and though highly predatory, tend to lurk in vegetation or detritus in shallow water.
+The larvae (below) look like small centipedes and though highly predatory, tend to lurk in vegetation or detritus in shallow water, so are difficult to spot.
 They have a small head, 3 pairs of legs, 1 pair of gills on each abdominal segment except the last which has 4 hooks.
 When fully grown they can reach 15 mm long.
 The larvae pupate out of water by climbing up vegetation and spinning a cocoon.